BrandonFailing/project-4/README.md

 ## Project Overview

-Our project is to create a flask based movie recommenadtion web app that uses a machine learning model to predict similar movie recommendations from a list of user selected movies<p>
+Our project is to create a flask based movie recommedation web app that uses a machine learning model to predict similar movie recommendations from a list of user selected movies<p>

 <h3>Software:</h3>
 <ul>